University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 If you don't follow this step, you will be making your life immeasurably harder and will not be following 'best practice' data analysis.
 For practicals in Transcriptomics Applications where R will be used, everything will be harder if you do not follow the equivalent strategy there.

-To make and enter the directory that you will be working in, run the following commands (try to figure out what they mean — we will be going over them more later in the prac).
+To make and enter the directory that you will be working in, run the following commands in the terminal pane (try to figure out what they mean — we will be going over them more later in the prac).

 ```
 mkdir ~/Project_0
 cd ~/Project_0
 ```

-You will now find yourself in this folder we have created.
+You will now find yourself in this directory you have created.
 If you look at the bottom right pane of your RStudio session you will see `Practical_0` appeared when you executed `mkdir ~/Project_0`.
 If you need to, you can navigate through the directories and select files with the file navigation pane just as you would with a normal file browser.